-Thirteen Fire Chiefs have served the Fire Company.
-They were Chief Ira Robbins, Chief George Keyser, Sr., Chief Robert Gross, Chief Robert Keyser Sr., Chief William Wrick, Chief Dennis Taque, Chief Harry Miller, Chief Carl Langheim Sr., Chief Carlo Graffeo, Chief Ron Kenwood, Chief William Wilfong IV, Chief Steve Makowiak, Chief Bryan McFarland, and current Chief Jim Alexander.
+Fourteen Fire Chiefs have served the Fire Company.
+They were Chief Ira Robbins, Chief George Keyser, Sr., Chief Robert Gross, Chief Robert Keyser Sr., Chief William Wrick, Chief Dennis Taque, Chief Harry Miller, Chief Carl Langheim Sr., Chief Carlo Graffeo, Chief Ron Kenwood, Chief William Wilfong IV, Chief Steve Makowiak, Chief Bryan McFarland, Chief James Alexander and current Chief James Lentz.

-Ninteen men have served the Company as Chief Engineer over the years.
-They were Burke Pechin, George Keyser, Sr., Joseph Simon, John Patterson, Joseph Staub, Robert Ziegler, Robert Taque, Pat Tomaselli Sr., Steve Makowiak, William Beideman, Robert Betton, Mark Yakscoe, Robert Sparks, Ronny Hoy, Bruce Errington, Ron Fridley, Carl Daywalt Jr, Butch Langheim, and current Chief Engineer Kyle Lochner.
+Twenty people have served the Company as Chief Engineer over the years.
+They were Burke Pechin, George Keyser, Sr., Joseph Simon, John Patterson, Joseph Staub, Robert Ziegler, Robert Taque, Pat Tomaselli Sr., Steve Makowiak, William Beideman, Robert Betton, Mark Yakscoe, Robert Sparks, Ronny Hoy, Bruce Errington, Ron Fridley, Carl Daywalt Jr, Butch Langheim Jr., Kyle Lochner ,Charles Miller Jr, and current Chief Engineer Mark Yakscoe.

 In January 1979 the fire company voted in its first female active member, Jackie Rittenhouse who is now the company's current vice president.
 1979 also brought the first female officer, Charlotte Stott who served with the Fire Police.